imagej/imagej.github.io/_pages/plugins/stack-manipulation.md

 ### Slice Remover

 This command lets you remove multiple slices in one go.
 You can specify a start slice, and end slice and an increment (i.e. start=1, end=5, increment=2 will remove the slices 1, 3 and 5).
-Warning: The Slice Remover treats hyperstacks as if they were converted via {% include bc content='Image | Hyperstacks | Hyperstack to Stack'%} first.
+Warning: The Slice Remover treats hyperstacks as if they were converted via {% include bc path='Image | Hyperstacks | Hyperstack to Stack'%} first.

 Original code by {% include person content='Rasband' %}.